DELNA (Diagnostic English Language Needs Assessment) for Law postgraduate coursework students

 Who else will see my DELNA results?

-Apart from you, your individual DELNA result will only be visible to the following within the Faculty of Law, who are responsible for the English language support services programs within the Faculty: Learning Skills Advisors; Director and Deputy Directors of the JD & LLM; Director and Deputy Director Indigenous, Equity and Diversity; and Associate Dean of Education.
-Also, selected members of the Student Academic Success team, may access your results.
+Apart from you, your individual DELNA result will only be visible to the following within the Faculty of Law, who are responsible for the English language support services programs within the Faculty: Learning Skills Advisors; Director and Deputy Directors of the JD & LLM; Director and Deputy Director Indigenous, Equity and Diversity; and Associate Dean of Education, additionally Student and Academic Services team members will not see your individual score only the band of your result.

 Academic staff in your units (unit coordinators, lecturers, tutors, markers) will only be able to see generalised and de-identified cohort data from the DELNA.